 - Patience - Explaining a concept once or twice may simply not be enough; it may take a long time before any improvement is noticeable

-- A positive attitude toward learning.
-Be a good role model.
+- Positivity - Especially toward learning Be a good role model.
 If your attitude about school, teachers, etc., is good, your influence may reach beyond the subject matter you are teaching

 - Listening skills - Listening is the most important aspect of good communication